walkerkaiman/Frame-Conductor/README.md

 - **Modern Web Interface**: React-based GUI accessible from any web browser
 - **Network Accessibility**: Accessible from any device on your local network
+- **Network Singleton Protection**: Only one instance can run per network
 - **Real-time Synchronization**: Multiple browsers stay in sync automatically
 - **Configurable Frame Numbers**: Send frame numbers from 0 to 65535
 - **Adjustable Frame Rate**: Set custom FPS (1-120)